acanbay/modifiedGA/README.md

 **Non-required parameters:**
   * `seed` (integer) : Sets the initial value of the random number generator as a function of the given number.
 Using the same seed will always yield the same result.
-  * `OptimType`      : Optimization type - 'minimum' or 'maximum' (defaul value is 'minimum')
+  * `optimType`      : Optimization type - 'minimum' or 'maximum' (defaul value is 'minimum')
     * 'minimum', optimizes the problem to the minimum value.
     * 'maximum', optimizes the problem to the maximum value.
   * `info` (bool)    : Enable or disable showing information during calculation (default value is True).